NullixAT/framelix-tests/README.md

     git submodule update --init --recursive
     composer install

-Copy `modules/FramelixUnitTests/config/config-editable-template.php`
+Copy `modules/FramelixTests/config/config-editable-template.php`
-to `modules/FramelixUnitTests/config/config-editable.php` and edit contents to your needs.
+to `modules/FramelixTests/config/config-editable.php` and edit contents to your needs.

 ## Development

 To develop in this library there are 2 modules.

 * Framelix - Which is the core itself and integrated as a submodule
-* FramelixUnitTests - The actual test module where all tests live in *
+* FramelixTests - The actual test module where all tests live in *

 #### Submodule development